-Acetaldehyde, also known as ethanal, ethyl aldehyde, acetic aldehyde, and methanal methyl, is a simple aldehyde with the molecular formula C2H4O.
+Acetaldehyde, IUPAC name: ethanal; also known as ethyl aldehyde, acetic aldehyde, and methanal methyl, is a simple aldehyde with the molecular formula C2H4O.
 This colourless liquid is an important solvent in a variety of industrial processes.
 Its main applications include:

 Synthesis of sedatives, disinfectants and other pharma products.